-PLAY LANDSCAPE BE-MINE
+urbanNext Lexicon

-Posted on February 25, 2017 by urbanNext
+PLAY LANDSCAPE BE-MINE: A PLAYGROUND SET ON A COAL MINE Posted on February 7, 2018 by editorship

-Categories: Carve, Middle Density, Omgeving, Project, Territory and mobility, Urban Paradigms urbanNext Lexicon

-Tags: Activation, Active Public Spaces, Belgium, Beringen, Built environment, Built landscape, Citizen interaction, Community Facilities, Concrete, Geometry, Natural metaphor, Project, Public space role, Social city, Social culture, Social dynamics, Territorial Approach, Topography, Urban Paradigms, Wood

-The team of Carve and Omgeving (design) and Krinkels (contractor) won the international competition to design an adventurous play-scape and landmark on a spoil tip in Beringen, Belgium, in January 2015.
-The adventure mountain is part of the touristic recreational project be-MINE that aims to breathe new life into the monumental coalmining site in Beringen, the largest industrial-archeological site in Flanders.
-The former mining city wanted to add a new function to the 60-meter-high rubble mountain and to redevelop the old industrial buildings into a cultural hotspot where its history could be experienced in a playful way.
+Categories: Carve, Energy and sustainability, expanding design practices, Low Density, Omgeving, Project, Territory and mobility, Urban Paradigms Tags: Active Public Spaces, Belgium, Built environment, Children games, Context, Energetic Approach, Heritage, Industrial, Landscape, Mine, Playground, Project, Stone, Territorial Approach, Topography, Wood urbanNext Lexicon The team of Carve and Omgeving (design) and Krinkels (contractor) won the international competition to design an adventurous play-scape and landmark on a terril in Beringen, Belgium, in January 2015.
+The adventure mountain is part of the touristic, recreational project be-MINE, which aims to breathe new life into the monumental coal mining site in Beringen, the largest industrial-archeological site in Flanders.
+The former mining city wanted to add a new function to the 60-meter-high rubble mountain and to redevelop the old industrial buildings into a cultural hotspot, where its history could be experienced in a playful way.

-The spectacular scale of this site - both in terms of the height of the spoil tip and its industrial heritage - is unique in the relatively flat surrounding landscape of Limburgian-Flanders.
+The spectacular scale of this site - regarding both the height of the terril as well as its industrial urbanNext Lexicon heritage - is unique in the relatively flat surrounding landscape of Limburgian-Flanders.
 The intervention is a landmark on a large scale, but through its playful character it also reflects the small scale of a child.
-The values of the industrial heritage have been a continuous leading theme during the design process that resulted in an unprecedented playscape.
-The mining spoil tip has been given a new meaning, rooted in both the past and the future.

-The design consists of three parts that create a unity with the mountain and its past: a pole forest as a landmark; an adventurous prismatic play surface on the flank of the mountain; and a coal square on the top of the spoil tip.
-The backbone of the ensemble is a straight staircase that provides access to all the levels.
-At night, a line of lights along the stairs makes the topography of the spoil tip visible.
+The values of the industrial heritage have been a continuous leading theme in the design process, which resulted in an unprecedented playscape.
+The mining terril has been given a new meaning, rooted in both the past and the future.
+The design consists of three parts, which create a unity with the mountain and its past: a pole forest as a landmark; an adventurous prismatic play surface on the flank of the mountain; and a coal square on the top of the terril.
+The spine of the ensemble is a straight stairway that provides access to all levels.
+At night, a line of lights along the stairs makes the topography of the terril visible.

-Pole forest as a reference to the mining past

-The topography of the landscape has regained structure and is made visible by a pole forest: 1,600 timber poles are anchored in the northern flank of the spoil tip, from top to bottom.
+urbanNext Lexicon Pole forest as reference to the mining past The topography of the landscape regains structure and is made visible by a pole forest: 1,600 timber poles are anchored in the northern flank of the terril, from top to bottom.
 The rounded poles refer to the mining past; they were used for supporting the kilometres-long underground mining shafts.

-It is a strong spatial gesture and an intervention that relates to the scale of the hill and the industrial heritage on this location.

-A part between the poles has been dedicated to an adventurous play course with balancing beams, climbing nets, hammocks, a labyrinth and a rope course.
-The poles are placed in a grid, which results in an interesting perspective effect: the sightlines create an experience that recalls the dark mining shafts of the past.
+This is a strong spatial gesture and an intervention that relates to the scale of the hill and the industrial heritage on this location.
+A section between the poles has been dedicated to an adventure course with balancing beams, climbing nets, hammocks, a labyrinth and a rope course.
+The poles are placed in a grid, which results in an interesting perspective effect: the sightlines create an experience that recalls the dark mining shafts of the past. urbanNext Lexicon Play Landscape be-MINE: a Playground Set on a Coal Mine https://urbannext.net/play-landscape-be-mine/ urbanNext Lexicon

-Prismatic playsurface